Article 30 GDPR

 (d) Description of security measures

-The processor's ROPA must contain a general description of the technical and organisational security measures referred to in Article 32(1) GDPR.
+The processor's record of processing activities must contain a general description of the technical and organisational security measures referred to in Article 32(1) GDPR.
 See commentary under Article 30(1)(g) GDPR.

 (3) Written form

-Under Article 30(4) GDPR, the controller or the processor and, where applicable, the controller's or the processor's representative, shall make the record available to the supervisory authority on request.
-Supervisory authorities can investigate controllers and processor as general control measure, but also where data breaches have occurred and data subjects have filed complaints.
-Records of processing activities therefore have to be available at any time to be provided to DPAs upon request.
+Under Article 30(4) GDPR, the controller or the processor and, where applicable, the controller's or the processor's representative, shall make the record available to the SA on request.
+SAs can investigate controllers and processor as general control measure, but also where data breaches have occurred and data subjects have filed complaints.
+Records of processing activities therefore have to be available, at any time, to be provided to SAs upon request.

-Although not explicitly stated in Article 30(4), the Record of Processing Activities (ROPA) should be made available to the Data Protection Officer (DPO).
-Conversely, the DPO may not have the necessary resources to carry out their duties, as provided for in Article 38(2) of the GDPR.
+Although not explicitly stated in Article 30(4) GDPR, the record of processing activity should also be made available to the DPO.
+Otherwise, the DPO may not have the necessary resources to carry out their duties, as provided for in Article 38(2) of the GDPR.

-There is no obligation to provide the ROPA directly to third parties, including data subjects.[18]
-However, a significant portion of the information contained in the ROPA is already available in privacy policies (Articles 13 and 14) or in response to access requests (Article 15).
+There is no obligation to provide the record of processing activities directly to third parties, including data subjects.
+However, a significant portion of the information contained in the record of processing activities is already available in privacy policies (Articles 13 and 14 GDPR) or in response to access requests (Article 15 GDPR).
+In this regard, it should be noted that the record of processing activities may contain additional information or be voluntarily documented in greater detail (particularly if it serves as a compliance tool), and it might also include trade secrets (such as technical and organizational measures implemented).[35]

 (5) Exceptions